zakkudo/actions/README.md

 <a name="module_Actions"></a>

 ## Actions
-Helper class to make working with redux actions enjoyable.
+Helper class to make working with [Redux](https://redux.js.org/) actions enjoyable.
 The code is readable, with minimal surprises.

 Why use this?